demonixis/C3DE/README.md

 ### Supported Platforms
 - Windows (DirectX)

-I'm currently in a big refactoring step.
-Due to the complexity of managing multiples solutions, the develop branch only supports Windows.
-When the refactoring will be done, I'll re add support for
-- Desktop GL (Linux, Mac, Windows)
-- Android
+- Other: later
-- Windows Universal Apps

 ### Requirement
-You must install the [MonoGame Framework](http://www.monogame.net/downloads/) from the installer or update the solution with your custom build of the Framework.
+You **must** install the [MonoGame Framework](http://www.monogame.net/downloads/) from the installer.
-If you want to build the editor or the demos, you must install MonoGame because projects uses the new Content Build System.

 ### Editor
+The editor is in **early stage** and can't be used to create level or anything for now.
+The project uses the **Nuget package system** for dependency management.
+If you don't want to use `Nuget`, you've to install the [Extended WPF Toolkit](http://wpftoolkit.codeplex.com/) 2.5.
+If you really want to try the editor, you've to follow this procedure
+1. Compile the assets of the demo project using [MGCB](http://www.monogame.net/documentation/?page=MGCB) or [Pipeline](http://www.monogame.net/documentation/?page=Pipeline)
+2. Compile the assets of the editor [MGCB](http://www.monogame.net/documentation/?page=MGCB) or [Pipeline](http://www.monogame.net/documentation/?page=Pipeline)
+3. Compile the editor
+4. Create a folder named `Content` and copy the compiled assets of the editor and the demos in it.
-First you have to build the demo project and copy the content folder with all xnb into the generated build folder of the editor.
+5. Move this folder into the build folder of the editor (`Release/bin` or `Debug/bin`)
+6. Start the editor (from Visual Studio or the executable).

-### Licence
+### License
 C3DE is released under the MIT License, please take your time to read the LICENSE file for more informations.